-The Sallie Mae directors who approved the Reorganization Agreement, representing a majority of the Board, believe that the Reorganization is in the best interests of the Company.
+The Sallie Mae directors who approved the Reorganization Agreement, representing a majority of the Board, believe that the Reorganization is in the best interests of the Company and that Sallie Mae shareholders will concur in that judgment and approve the Reorganization Agreement.
 For the reasons the majority of the Sallie Mae Board voted to approve the Reorganization, see "THE REORGANIZATION -- Reasons for the Reorganization; Recommendation of the Board of Directors."
-As a result of the belief of a majority of the Sallie Mae Board that the Reorganization Agreement is in the best interests of shareholders and the recommendation that shareholders approve the Reorganization Agreement, the Sallie Mae Board has not determined what action, if any, it may take with respect to privatization in the event the Reorganization Agreement is not approved.
+As a result of the expectation that the Reorganization Agreement will be approved, the Sallie Mae Board has not determined what action, if any, it may take with respect to privatization in the event the Reorganization Agreement is not approved.
 If the Reorganization Agreement is not approved by shareholders, an Annual Meeting of Sallie Mae shareholders will be held as soon as practicable to, among other things, elect Sallie Mae directors.
 Under the Privatization Act, the effective date of a reorganization providing for the restructuring of common stock ownership of Sallie Mae so that all of its outstanding common stock would be owned directly by a holding company must occur on or prior to March 31, 1998.
 If the effective date has not occurred prior to such date, the charter sunset provisions would apply.
 If the Reorganization Agreement is not approved, it appears that there would be sufficient time for the Sallie Mae Board to adopt an alternate plan of reorganization and to seek shareholder approval for such a plan.
 However, there can be no assurance that the Sallie Mae Board will adopt an alternate plan of reorganization, and, if the Sallie Mae Board adopted an alternate plan, there can be no assurance as to the terms of such a plan or as to whether it would be approved by holders of the requisite number of shares of Sallie Mae Common Stock in a timely manner.